Chocolate Easter Nests

 4. Pour the oil mixture into the dry mixture and stir until everything is well combined.

-5. Spoon the mixture evenly into the baking cups then start to form out a nest.
+5. Spoon the chocolate mixture evenly into the paper cases then start to form out a nest shape.
 You can do this with a small glass or the back of a teaspoon.
 Place in the freezer for 30 minutes to firm up.

-6. Remove from the freezer and decorate with some mini chocolate eggs then place on your Easter table.
+6. Remove from the freezer and place the mini chocolate eggs in the center of each nest to decorate then serve immediately.

-These will start to melt and fall apart if left out too long so be sure to serve straight from the fridge.
-Any that are not eaten should be stored in the fridge as well.
+As this is a no bake treat the nests will start to melt if left out too long so be sure to serve straight from the fridge.

 Three chocolate Easter nests have been piled onto a platter, which is a white rabbit holding a plate up on its feet.
 Other chocolate Easter nests can be seen on the table surrounding the rabbit.Pin

-Once made if you have leftovers they should be stored in the fridge.
-The coconut oil and cocoa butter will liquify if they get too hot and the nests will start to crumble.
+Any leftovers should be stored in an airtight container in the fridge.
+The coconut oil and cocoa butter will liquefy if they get too hot and the nests will start to melt.

 Once the nests have been formed, they can be kept in the freezer if you’re making them well in advance.
 They will keep there for many months though keep in mind freezer burn can affect foods.
 This generally happens when they’ve been kept for too long and both the taste and texture can be affected.